-The Denver Broncos are going back to training camp in an attempt to save their future.
+The Denver Broncos are going back to training camp in an attempt to save the future.

 Whether it lasts 11 games or 11 years is up to Tebow.

 The team is in for a major adjustment.
 The truth is, Tebow hasn’t had many repetitions on John Fox’s Broncos.
-Although Tebow started the final three games of last season, he had been relegated as a deep backup this past summer after a lost offseason due to the lockout.
-Tebow practices much less than Kyle Orton -- whom Tebow replaces as the starting quarterback -- and even less than Brady Quinn in camp and in the preseason.
+While Tebow started the final three games of last seasons, he had been relegated as a deep backup this summer after a lost offseason due to the lockout.
+Tebow practices much less than Kyle Orton -- who Tebow replaces as the starting quarterback -- and even less than Brady Quinn in camp and in the preseason.
 Once the regular season starts, the backups don’t get a lot of practice time.

 It is scramble time as the 1-4 team moves to the Tebow era.

-Ironically, though, a lack of practice time with Tebow might not matter much.
+Ironically, though, a lack of practice time with Tebow may not matter much.
 Dating back to his college days, Tebow has long been known as a better game-day player than a practice player.

 As he showed in the second half against San Diego, Tebow takes the ball and runs around, trying to make plays.
 Yet, in the NFL, if long-term success is going to be achieved, Tebow is going to have to make improvements as a traditional quarterback.

 Hoge expects Tebow to work out of the shotgun often because he bobbled three center snaps in the second half Sunday.
-The center exchange was an issue during Tebow’s cameo appearance last season.
-Hoge also said that Tebow’s accuracy is one of his biggest downfalls and that he is unsure whether that can improve.
+The center exchange was an issue during Tebow’s cameo appearance last season Hoge also said Tebow’s accuracy is one of his biggest downfalls and he is unsure if that can improve.

 Denver will do its best to coach up Tebow and allow him the best chance to succeed.
-There’s no doubt the workaholic quarterback will do his part to try to be successful.
+There’s no doubt the workaholic Tebow will do his part to try to be successful.

 Tebow brings unbridled enthusiasm to his team.
-Now, if he can make the necessary quarterback improvements to go with his jolt of energy, the Broncos might be on to something.
+Now, if he can make the necessary quarterback improvements to go along with his jolt of energy, the Broncos might be onto something.